- Transformations in Television Industries

 - Associate Professor Jaap Kooijman (University of Amsterdam)

-The conference will also feature key television industry guests TBA.
+The conference will also feature key television industry guests TBC.

 About the conference